mirko-verardo/md2sl_thesis_mv/README.md

 ## TODO

 - testing can be with exit status 0 (ok) but with program that captures and writes exceptions on stderr
+    - solved with more specific prompt
+- better output folder division (for file format)
+- better stderr management with name file avoiding (confounding)
 - specific test for some formats (JSON)
     - i have to produce specific c code to apply test
 - c code static analysis for vulnerabilities checking (new agent)